Mexatronik/ROS-TurtleSim/Movements/readme.txt

 'start.sh' starts ROSMASTER, TurtleSim and displays meassages from 'turtle1/pose' topic in a new terminal

-move_forward(distance) should calculate the linear position (x or y) based on a distance given in any orientation For now there is only in x or y direction...
+move_forward(distance) should calculate the position (x or y) based on a distance given + initial position For now there is only in x direction...